 When emergencies occur, re-establishing health services is a critical priority.
 To assist our customers in emergency or disaster situations, IDA has a 24-hour hotline that can be reached by calling +31-6 54387985.

-In addition to our standard range of essential medicines, IDA provides the Interagency Emergency Health Kit (IEHK 2017).
-The kit and other in-stock products can normally be available for shipment within 48 hours.
-Many relief organisations and national authorities see the IEHK as a reliable, standardised, and affordable source of the products most needed in disaster situations.
-The contents of the kit are determined by the World Health Organization (WHO).
-The IEHK is designed for use when there is a disruption of medical services.
-It is intended to fill the gap until normal supply and service mechanisms are restored.
-The contents of one IEHK treats 10.000 people for a three-month period.
+In addition to our standard range of essential medicines, IDA supplies the Interagency Emergency Health Kit (IEHK 2017).
+This kit and other in-stock products can normally be available for shipment within 48 hours.
+The IEHK content is determined by the World Health Organisation (WHO).
+Many relief organisations and national authorities see the IEHK as a reliable, standardised, and affordable source of the products most needed in disaster situations, or when there is a disruption of medical services.
+It is intended to fill the gap in access to essential health products until normal supply and service mechanisms are restored.
+The contents of one IEHK treat approximately 10.000 people for a three-month period.

 SEVERE ACUTE MALNUTRITION

 Severe acute malnutrition is characterised by a very low weight compared to height, visible wasting, and/or nutritional oedema.
-The SAM kit we currently supply will be discontinued and replaced with the PED/SAM 2020 kit.
-The new kit includes medicines, renewables (single use) and equipment to treat paediatric diseases, next to the treatment of severe acute malnutrition.
+The PED/SAM 2020 kit we supply includes medicines, renewables (single use) and equipment to treat paediatric diseases, next to the treatment of severe acute malnutrition.
 This prepacked kit is designed for use where there is disruption of medical supplies in emergency settings to fill the gap until the medical supply mechanisms are restored.